subhk/FeastKit.jl/docs/custom_contours.md

 ### Mathematical Foundation

-FEAST uses contour integration to compute spectral projectors.
+Feast uses contour integration to compute spectral projectors.
 For a matrix **A** with eigenvalues λᵢ and eigenvectors xᵢ, the spectral projector is:

 $$P = \frac{1}{2\pi i} \oint_\Gamma (z\mathbf{I} - \mathbf{A})^{-1} dz$$